What Matters for Simulation to Online Reinforcement Learning on Real Robots: More Experiments

-Our work focuses mainly on off-policy algorithms due to their improved sample efficiency when training online.
+\paragraph{Zero-shot performance compared to PPO.} Our work focuses mainly on off-policy algorithms due to their improved sample efficiency when training online.
 We validate that the drop in zero-shot deployment performance on the real system with SAC is indeed due to the sim-to-real gap and not because of our choice of algorithm.

 In particular, in \Cref{fig:ppo-vs-sac}, we plot the zero-shot performance of PPO on the same tasks.
 We focus on PPO as it is frequently used for sim-to-real deployment without additional training.
 In addition, to make a fair comparison, we use policy networks of the same size.
 For the Franka Emika Panda and Unitree Go1 robots, we use the same hyperparameters described by \citet{zakka2025mujoco}.
 We also note that for all environments, in simulation, SAC and PPO reach the same performance.
 As shown in \Cref{fig:ppo-vs-sac}, in all tasks the zero-shot performance of both SAC and PPO is significantly lower than the downstream performance after additional online learning with SAC.

+\paragraph{Sim-to-sim ablation of $\boldsymbol{M}$.} In \Cref{fig:stability}, we ablate different choices of $M$ and the actor's learning rate in a sim-to-sim transfer setup.
+As shown, increasing $M$, which corresponds to updating the actor less frequently, drastically improves learning stability across all robots.

 \paragraph{Sim-to-sim with TD3.} We provide additional experiments with TD3 \citep{fujimoto2018addressing}, a state-of-the-art off-policy RL algorithm.
-TD3 delays policy updates by default, using $M = 2$ is a default hyper-parameter.
+TD3 delays policy updates by default; $M = 2$ is the default hyperparameter.
 Below, we repeat our sim-to-sim experiment in \Cref{fig:stability} but replace SAC with TD3.
 We present our results in \Cref{fig:stability-td3}, showing that it exhibits similar transfer dynamics to SAC during online learning.

 \paragraph{Initial mixing $\boldsymbol{\alpha}$.} We evaluate the choice of the initial value of $\alpha$ on learning stability and performance.
 We train with $\alpha_0 \in \{0.9, 0.1\}$ on the Franka Emika Panda and Race Car robots and report the results in \Cref{fig:alpha-ablation}.
-Our experiments show that as long as offline data is used at the onset of training, while online data dominates in later part of training, good performance can be attained.
+Our experiments show that as long as offline data is used at the onset of training, while online data dominates in the later part of training, good performance can be attained.
 As expected, using online data earlier in training leads to better performance while compromising training stability.

 \paragraph{Retaining simulation data.} We investigate the effect of retaining data collected during simulation on stability and efficiency in online learning, and compare our results with the warmstart setting of \citet{zhou2025efficient}, which assumes that no offline data can be retained during online learning.
 Specifically, we load the replay buffer used to train the prior policy $\pi_0$ in simulation, initialize $\alpha = 0.5$ and linearly anneal it to $\alpha = 1$ over five episodes, such that only online data is used thereafter.
 The results, shown in \Cref{fig:sim-data-retention}, demonstrate that retaining simulation data substantially improves both learning efficiency and stability.